 MB Railroad Images …

-Most seasoned borough residents know that a train once ran through town.
+Many seasoned borough residents know that a train once ran through town.
 Monmouth Beach also had a railroad station — two in fact.
+The main station — a classic railroad depot — stood until the mid-1950s.

-The other borough rail station — much smaller — was in Galilee.
+Another borough rail station — much smaller — was in Galilee.
 In November 1913, the station was moved — placed on the tracks and pulled by locomotive — 300 yards north and closer to the Low Moor station, according to the Long Branch Daily Record.
 A new office and freight room were also added.
 It endured a major fire in 1917, discontinued its railroad agent in 1929 and was abandoned in 1942.

 Plus: Long Branch Railroad Images / Sea Bright Railroad Images